abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 **Reason**: When we use `List<? extends Thing>`, we can be assured that it will always return an object of type `Thing` i.e. each element will behave as `Thing`.
 We can't add add more or change existing elements because we cannot know at runtime which specific subtype of `Thing` the collection is holding and the element we are adding may not be convertible (subclass of) with the list's existing type.

 In contrast, when we use `List<? super Thing>` we can be assured that whatever type is passed to it, it will be added without restrictions since list is of supertype.
 Here we don't care what is already in the list as long as it will allow a `Thing` (and its subclasses which are also a `Thing`) to be added.
-But there are no guarantees what type of object you may read from this list, since it can be any of the supertypes of `Thing`.
+But there are no guarantees what type of object you may read from this list, since it may be any of the supertypes of `Thing` that was stored in the list prior to calling the method with lower bound, or two elements of diff types but both subclasses of `Thing` may exist in the same list.

 If we need to produce and consume (removal only) both in the same method, use `List<?>` or `List<Thing>`, then list will be immutable in the called method ([see this](#unbounded-wildcard))